 Equality

 A number is represented symbolically using digits.
-For example, the number one thousand two hundred and fifty-six written symbolically gives 1256.
+For example, the number one thousand two hundred fifty-six written symbolically gives 1256.
 It can also be represented using various numerical expressions.
 For example, the representation 1000 + 200 + 50 + 6) allows you to recognize 1256 according to the place value of the digits that make it up.
 There are many other ways to decompose or represent this number.

 The relationship of equality allows for equivalence between various representations of the same quantity.
 Exploring multiple representations of a number helps students develop a better understanding of the meaning of that number.
 In problem solving situations, students must learn to choose the most appropriate representation for the context and intent.